MuursaleenBats/GemBot/README.md

 - **Voice-Based Activation**: Activate Gembot by saying "Gemini".
 - **Browser Navigation**: Control your web browser with voice commands.
 - **Blind Mode**: Enables visually impaired users to interact with the application effortlessly.
+- **Screen Reader**: Enables User's to Understand what Apps and Data is opened on the Screen.

 ## Installation